Camorra: Camorra-Sacra Corona Unita

 In 1981, Raffaele Cutolo, entrusted Pino Iannelli and Alessandro Fusco the task of founding an organization in Apulia to be directly controlled by the Nuova Camorra Organizzata, the organization was named Nuova Camorra Pugliese, later called Sacra Corona Unita.
 This organization operated in various cities of Apulia during the 1980s.
 But with the downfall of Cutolo, the organisation was no longer a subgroup of the Camorra and was under the leadership of Giuseppe Rogoli.

 According to the pentito Antonio Accurso, the Di Lauro clan has several links to the Sacra Corona Unita in question with regards to drug trafficking.

 Camorra-Società foggiana

 In September 2019, the Italian police dismantled an international drug trafficking alliance between the powerful Gionta clan of the Camorra, the Società foggiana, also known as the fifth-mafia, and Moroccan drug traffickers.
 The investigation started in 2016 against a Maghreb gang based in the region of Trentino-Alto Adige.
 The vast network of drug traffickers, extended from Morocco, passing through Spain, Switzerland and the Netherlands to finally arrive in Trentino and in Bolzano.
 Arriving in Italy, the drugs were sold in parks, historic centers and near schools by mainly Tunisian and Moroccan pushers.
-Nineteen people were arrested, four are still being wanted in Italy, Spain and in the Netherlands and seventy-three are under investigation.
-In the operation were seized over 1 ton of hashish and 2 kg of cocaine.
+Nineteen people were arrested, four are still wanted in Italy, Spain and in the Netherlands and seventy-three are under investigation.
+The operation seized over 1 ton of hashish and 2 kg of cocaine.